anira-project/anira/docs/sphinx/usage.rst

 1.2.
 Model configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The model config lists the model's files, one entry per engine, and its tensors.
-Add an entry
+The model config lists the model's files, one entry per export (an engine, and a provider
-only for the engines you ship; whether an engine is part of the build is decided at prepare,
+when pinned), and its tensors.
+Add an entry only for the engines you ship; whether an engine
-not here, so one config serves every build.
+is part of the build is decided at prepare, not here, so one config serves every build.

 .. code-block:: cpp